 Your meta description should be readable, compelling, and feature your primary keyword for a higher click-through rate.

-A few tips to guide you when writing meta descriptions include:
+A few tips to guide you when writing SEO meta descriptions include:

 - Keep it conversational

 - Include your primary keyword or a variant